navikt/pam-import-api/docs/index.md

 ## Introduction
 With our job import API you will be able to upload and publish jobs to [arbeidsplassen.nav.no](https://arbeidsplassen.nav.no).
-Arbeidsplassen is a public job vacancy service provided by NAV, a place where you can search for available jobs in Norway.
+Arbeidsplassen is a public job vacancy service provided by NAV, a place where you can search and apply for jobs in Norway.
 This API is designed as a lightweight REST API supporting requests with JSON over HTTP.

 ## Registration